-The punishments meted out for an NJP offense are limited to confinement on diminished rations, restriction to certain specified limits, arrest in quarters, correctional custody, extra duties, forfeiture of pay, detention of pay and reduction in grade.
+The punishments meted out for an NJP offense are limited to confinement on diminished rations, restriction to certain specified areas, such as not being allowed to leave a ship or base, arrest in quarters, correctional custody, extra duties, forfeiture of pay, detention of pay and reduction in grade.

 Before facing a commander in NJP, an accused is formally notified of their rights and responsibilities under the Uniform Code of Military Justice (UCMJ).
 This includes:

 - written notification that NJP is being considered;